Where does Current Automotive get its cars?

 It was being sold by Tesla.
 The previous owner traded this Bolt in for a new Tesla, but Tesla doesn’t sell other brands, meaning the electric automaker sent the Bolt to auction.

-Now we have it in our inventory, ready for its next owner.
+Brought it in to our inventory, ready for its next owner.

 We made a video highlighting the trip to pick up the Bolt from ADESA Chicago, check it out below.